5T33Z0/OC-Little-Translated/11_Graphics/Metal_3/README.md

 1. Double-click **VDADecoderChecker** to check if Hardware Acceleration is working
 	- If it is working, you don't need a fix
 	- If it is not, follow the Guide to fix your Framebuffer patch via `DeviceProperties`
-2. Double-click **metalgpu** to check Metal 3 supüort (macOS 13 only):
+2. Double-click **metalgpu** to check Metal 3 support (macOS 13 only):
 	- If Metal 3 is available for either iGPU or dGPU, you don't need a fix
-	- If Metal 3 is not availabe for either iGPU/dGPU, it means that your dGPU does not support Metal 3 and it is not enabled for the iGPU either.
+	- If Metal 3 is not available for either iGPU/dGPU, it means that your dGPU does not support Metal 3 and it is not enabled for the iGPU either.
 Follow the guide to add `enable-metal` to the `DeviceProperties` of your iGPU (works on Intel (U)HD 630 only).

 **NOTE**: The Metal capabilities of dGPUs are limited by the used hardware.
 AMD GPUs of the Polaris family (RX 500 series) only support Metal 1 and 2, while GPUs of the Navi 10 (RX 5000 series) and Navi 20 (RX 6000 series) family also support Metal 3.